Willesden Junction station: Motive power depot

 The LNWR opened a large locomotive depot on a site on the south side of the main line to the west of the station, in 1873.
 This was enlarged in 1898.
 The London Midland and Scottish Railway opened an additional roundhouse on the site in 1929.
 Both buildings were demolished when the depot was closed in 1965 by British Railways and replaced by a Freightliner depot.
-(The servicing of locomotives and multiple units was then undertaken by the present Willesden TMD on the other side of the line.)

 The steam depot had the shed code 1A and was a major depot for predominantly freight locomotives used on the West Coast Main Line and for suburban passenger services from Euston.

+The servicing of predominately electric locomotives and electric multiple units was then undertaken by the present Willesden TMD on the other side of the line, following the West Coast Main Line's electrification in the 1960s.
+Its depot code is WN.